apache/incubator-kie-kogito-operator/README.md

 The service you're interested in is `my-cluster-kafka-bootstrap:9092`.
 We will use it to deploy the Data Index Service later.

-Having the cluster up and running, the next step is creating a `Kafka Topic` required by the Data Index Service.
+Having the cluster up and running, the next step is creating the `Kafka Topic`s required by the Data Index Service: `kogito-processinstances-events` and `kogito-usertaskinstances-events`.

 In the OpenShift Web Console, go to the Installed Operators, Strimzi Operator, Kafka Topic tab.
 From there, create a new `Kafka Topic` and name it as `kogito-processinstances-events` like in the example below: